Nitty-Gritty of the Nation’s Psychology with Urmi

 Urmi set forth on her work when she was 21 year with a PhD from Allahabad University on a critical topic.
 “I was trying to see why some people perpetuate in poverty and some people move up, what are the psychosocial factors that make people strive for better socio-economic mobility?”

 Poverty in India takes its roots from the legacy left behind by the historic caste system.
 ‘Higher’ tasks that are also lucrative are reserved for higher castes.
-The lower classes thus remain in poverty, attempting to catch up to mainstream society.
+The lower classes thus remain in poverty, attempting to catch up.
 This caste-based system of social economics, despite several quotas in education and public sector employment, still trickles down to gross inequality we see in the country even today.

 “I found that self-efficacy – one’s belief in one’s ability to succeed, plays a big role.
 So does planning behaviour.”
 Another finding Urmi considers “striking” was the prevalence of tokenism in higher positions in society.
-“People who got to the higher positions through a quota or reserved seats, for example under secretaries in the government, exhibit tokenism.
-The have been given a position of responsibility but the attitude of apathy to social change persists.”
+“People who got to the higher positions through a quota or reserved seats, for example under secretaries in the government secretariat, exhibit tokenism.
+They have been given a position of responsibility but the attitude of apathy to social change persists.”

 “I also used the premise of relative deprivation and perception.
 People who do not perceive that they are poor would not strive to become socially and economically mobile.
 When people perceive themselves as poor, they will strive hard.”